a93a/Qwez/README.md

 # Qwez

 ## What is Qwez?
 Qwez is a questionare app!
-Here's what you can do:
+Here's the features & what you can do within the app:
 - Create an account
 - Log in and log out
 - Change user password, email, and profile photo.
 - Choose a category & difficulty and get 10 questions.
 You can now answer these to score points!
 But hurry up, there is a timer.
 - See a global highscore of all users (incl. your own).
 You can see how you compare to other players.
+- The app uses Firebase for user authenticaion, storage (user profile photos) and maintaining highscores.
+When you create an account, log in, log out or delete an account it is all taken care of by Firebase.
+Photos are uploaded to Firebase storage, and access from there.

 ## Modernisation
 This App is currently going through a modernisation process to change outdated components to modern, while still being written in Java (Mostly).
 Here is a TODO list of changes: